Carissa Turner: Badminton

+Turner is a 13-times champion of Wales at the Welsh National Badminton Championships, winning the singles from 2013 to 2015, the women's doubles nine times from 2010 to 2019 (six with Sarah Thomas) and the mixed doubles in 2019.

-In her badminton career she achieved 42 Welsh Caps, 13 Welsh National Badminton Championship titles, 3 International Titles and represented Wales at the Commonwealth Games Delhi 2010 and Glasgow 2014.
+In her badminton career she achieved 42 Welsh Caps, 3 international titles and represented represented the Welsh team again at the 2014 Commonwealth Games in Glasgow, where she competed in the singles and women's doubles events.

+Australian rules

 In Australian Football she has 9 Welsh Caps and 5 GB Caps, represents Cardiff Panthers in the Wales & England Women's 9s League while also representing West London Wildcats in the AFL London 18 a-side league.
 She was part of the South Wales Universities team that finished as minor premiers in the 2020 AFL England National University League.